Eton Urban District: Premises

 For its first forty years the Eton Local Board met at various rented rooms in the town.
-In 1890 a new building was erected at 138 High Street by the Baldwin's Bridge Trust, a chairty with responsibility for maintaining the adjoining bridge over the stream called Barnes Pool.
+In 1890 a new building was erected at 138 High Street by the Baldwin's Bridge Trust, a charity with responsibility for maintaining the adjoining bridge over the stream called Barnes Pool.
 The building at 138 High Street was designed to serve both as offices for the trust itself and to provide offices and a council chamber for Eton Local Board.
 The board held its first meeting in the new building on 1 January 1891.
 The urban district council continued to be based at 138 High Street until the late 1950s, when it moved to 102 High Street, which had originally been built by the council in 1904 as the town's fire station.

 Abolition

 In 1974, under the Local Government Act 1972 Eton Urban District was disbanded and together with parts of Eton Rural District was transferred to Berkshire and combined with adjacent urban districts to form Windsor and Maidenhead District.
 A successor parish was created for the town, with its council taking the name Eton Town Council, which continues to be based at the urban district council's old offices at 102 High Street.